-Cauliflower: Look for a medium-sized head that weighs roughly 2 pounds whole.
+- Cauliflower.
+Look for a medium-sized head that weighs roughly 2 pounds whole.
+You’ll need about 4-5 cups of florets.

-Plant milk: Use unsweetened, plain milk.
-Any kind works; I typically use soy.
+- Plant milk.
+Use unsweetened, plain milk.
+Any kind works; I typically use soy to sneak in some extra protein.
 I’ve also prepared this recipe with coconut milk and lime zest and it made a delicious filling for tacos.
+In a pinch, you can even use plain water in the batter.

 How to Make Baked Breaded Cauliflower